-Barcelona legend Iniesta heads to 'new home' in Japan
+Barcelona legend Iniesta signs with Japanese club Kobe

-(CNN)Barcelona legend Andres Iniesta has dropped a heavy hint on social media that he's moving to Japan to join J1 League team Vissel Kobe.
+"This is a very special day for me.
+It's a very important challenge in my sporting career.
+Both me and my family are looking forward to be here," Iniesta told a crowd of 300 journalists after he was presented with a number 8 playing shirt.

+Vissel Kobe's chairman Hiroshi Mikitani appeared alongside the player at the press conference, saying that Iniesta will "inspire Japan and Asian football to bring it in to the next phase."

-On Wednesday, the 34-year-old Iniesta posted a photo on Twitter of him shaking hands with Hiroshi Mikitani, the billionaire chief executive of Rakuten and chairman of Vissel Kobe, aboard Mikitani's private jet.
+Late Wednesday, the 34-year-old Iniesta posted a photo on Twitter of him shaking hands with Mikitani, the billionaire chief executive of Rakuten and chairman of the J1 League side, aboard Mikitani's private jet.

 "Heading to my new home, with my friend (Mikitani)," Iniesta wrote in Spanish and English.

-While a deal with Kobe has yet to be officially announced, it is expected to be worth millions and also involve the purchase of millions of bottles of Iniesta's own brand wine.
+While the price tag of the Kobe deal has yet to be revealed, it is expected to be worth millions and also involve the purchase of millions of bottles of Iniesta's own brand wine.
 Bodega Iniesta is the largest producer in Spain's Castilla-La Mancha region.

 Kobe are currently sixth in the J1 League table, after a ninth place finish in the 2017 season.